rbt-lang/rbt-proto/doc/combinators.rst

       \operatorname{true},\; 1024,\; \texttt{"Rabbit"}

-   Our constants are primitive queries.
+   In Rabbit, constants are primitive queries.

-   A *constant* maps any input to a fixed value.
+   *Constant primitive:* maps any input to a fixed value.

    * Query output: the type of the constant value.